liamlau/individual-project/timelog.md

 ### 24 Feb 2020 (Wed) - 8 hours
 * *4 hours*: Fixed positioning of canvas circles properly
 * *4 hours*: Making progress on edit preferences (lots of edge cases for hr-resident-egs)

+### 25 Feb 2020 (Wed) - 4.5 hours
+* *4.5 hours*: Implemented edit preferences that checks and automatically fills in dependant on group size